-Alternatively, engagements are sourced through our proxy voting process.
+Additionally, engagements may be sourced through our proxy voting process.
 Fl utilizes ISS as its third-party proxy service provider.
 ISS is one of the largest providers of corporate governance solutions with services including objective governance research and analysis, proxy voting and distribution solutions.
-When Fl votes proxies for clients, we evaluate issues and vote in accordance with what we believe will most likely maximize shareholder value, unless otherwise expressly directed by clients.
+When Fl votes proxies on behalf of clients, Fl evaluates issues and votes with the best interests of our clients in mind.
 Fl frequently engages with company management on proxy voting issues, particularly where ISS is in disagreement with management.